Paranormal Questions and Paranormal Answers – ParaQuest

 Not every vampire must drink blood to survive (those who do are called “sanguinarians”).
 Some simply derive strength from taking the “psychic energy” of others.
 This can be accomplished through intimate human touch, like giving someone a massage.

-Learn more in our section about: Psychic Vampires, Empaths and Spiritual Narcissists
+Read More at: Psychic Vampires, Empaths and Spiritual Narcissists

 You Be The Judge!